 This report outlines how the multi-donor Community Resilience Partnership Program Trust Fund began promoting climate adaptation in Asia and the Pacific during its first year of operation.

-Asia and the Pacific region needs to scale up investments in climate adaptation at the community level.
+Asia and the Pacific needs to scale up investments in climate adaptation at the community level.

-Addressing the above challenges will require scaling up adaptation investments that are locally led, yet delivered at scale, and build resilience by addressing underlying drivers of vulnerability.
+Addressing these challenges will require scaling up adaptation investments that are locally led, yet delivered at scale, and build resilience by addressing underlying drivers of vulnerability.